What are the Best Texas Medical Schools?

 Requirements

-You must have at least 90 undergraduate hours and taken the MCAT within the last 5 years.
+You must have at least 90 undergraduate hours and have taken the MCAT within the last five years.

 Required Courses: